 Removing a Template

-Your templates are in the Templates section of your profile.
-To remove a template, hover over it and click "Remove as Template" — it won't delete the Pen, but it will remove it from your template list.
+To remove a template, visit the templates section of your profile and find the template you'd like to remove.
+Hover over it and click "Remove as Template" — it won't delete the Pen, but it will remove it from your template list.
 Nothing will happen to any Pens you created with that template.

 You can also remove a template by unchecking the "Template" box in its Pen settings.